ChrisF1976/Shelly-PV/README.md

 # MMM-ShellyStatusTable

 The MMM-ShellyStatusTable module displays the switch status and power consumption of multiple Shelly devices in a table on the MagicMirror², including a total consumption sum.
 It regularly updates the data via the Shelly Cloud API Gen 1 and Gen 2+.
-So it should be independed from the devices in your smart home.
+So it should be independent from the devices in your smart home.

 It is currently hard to say if every device is considered correctly.
 I have the following devices and it works:
  - Shelly Plug / PlugS